Kenneth-Asogwa/Fraud_Detection_Algorithm/README.md

 F1 Score	0.874

 Research Reference
+This repository contains the implementation developed for the MSc thesis:
 Asogwa, K. (2025).
 AI-Driven Fraud Detection in Public Financial Management Using Convolutional Neural Networks.
 MSc Statistics, University of Lagos.